Coffee with Milk (1 Coffee Cup (6 Fl Oz)) and Date (1 Date)

 Stay Hydrated

-Drink a glass of water before consuming your coffee and dates, which can help with digestion and the overall metabolic process.
+Drink a glass of water before having your coffee and dates to help regulate your blood sugar levels better.

 Find Glucose response for your favourite foods